jamesarambam/jamesarambam.github.io/_pages/about.md

 ## Research Interests

-Artificial Intelligence/Machine Learning - Reinforcement learning(RL), Multiagent-RL, Probabilistic inference, Mathematical optimization.
+Artificial Intelligence/Machine Learning - Reinforcement learning(RL), Multiagent-RL.

 ## News
 * Our paper, *Constrained Multiagent Reinforcement Learning for Large Agent Population.* is accepted in European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases (ECML PKDD-2022).